gebodal/annodoc/index.md

 In addition to identifying spans of text which correspond to certain entities (names, symbols, numbers, etc.), we are also interested in the relationships between these entities - hence we define "Relations" between entities.
 Practically, these relations are created by clicking-and-dragging from one entity annotation to another.
 A window will appear in the brat interface allowing you to specify which type of relation you wish to create between the two entities.
 Note that the interface will only present the possible relations which may exist between the two entities, as each relation has defined start and end types.

 In all cases, the ideal annotation format would be of the form: Object → ParameterName → ParameterSymbol → Measurement (MeasuredValue or Constraint) → ConfidenceLimit.

+It is important to remember that we are primarily interested in linguistic relations between the words and symbols in scientific text.
+So please try and make your relations match the implied grammatical relations that exist in the text, where possible - even if you have an identical ParameterSymbol entity closer to the MeasuredValue, we are interested in the one which the __text__ links to the measurement.
+The relations we're annotating are just as important as the entities.
+The general rule of thumb is that if you need an entity because there should be a relation, then there should be another entity annotation there.

 The available relations are discussed in the following sections.